JuanchoSL/Certificates/README.md

 ### PKCS12

-Creates an standar PKCS12 container, in order to save all the credentials into an unique repository.
+Creates a standard PKCS12 container, in order to save all the credentials into an unique repository.
 The creator check for required files, private key and certificate, for an non empty password, check than the certificate are related and it has been created with the private key

 ```php
 $private = new PrivateKeyContainer($private_file_or_data);